Belviq Weight-loss Drug Cancer Lawsuit

 - Lung cancer

-The FDA has advised that users of Belviq should stop taking the medication and should discuss alternative weight-loss medications or methods with their health care providers.
+The FDA advised that users of Belviq stop taking the medication and discuss alternative weight-loss medications or methods with their health care providers.
 The FDA is not currently recommending that additional testing is needed but has stated that the risks of continuing to take the medication outweigh the benefits.

 Belviq Weight Management Treatment

-Belviq (lorcaserin) is a medication used for chronic weight management.
-It works as a weight-loss drug by stimulating with the serotonin 2C receptor to produce a feeling of fullness.
-Belviq was approved to be used as part of a weight management program which included reduced calorie diet and increased physical activity in adult patients with an initial body mass index (BMI) of
+The FDA approved Belviq in 2012 to be used as part of a weight management program which included a reduced calorie diet and increased physical activity in adult patients with an initial body mass index (BMI) of:

 - 30 kg/m² or greater (considered to be obese)